saramoralesizq/JSPsych_workshop/Part1_Example_web.md

     </body>
 </html>
 ```
 All the content in HTML is placed in between tags.
-This would be an opening tag <tag> and this would be a closing tag </tag>.
+This would be an opening tag <> and this would be a closing tag </>.
 A webpage has two main elements, the head and the body.
 ## Head
 The head contains the links to other files.
 For example, if you have a separate file with the styling code in css or a javascript file, this is where you include the path to them.
 This will also be where you load your jsPsych library and plugins.